lechaps/cluboeno/README.md

 # Cluboeno

-Cluboeno is a blog about wines, spirits and other fun stuff
+Cluboeno is a french blog about wines, spirits and other fun stuff

 ## Installation